Best Mattresses & Pillows For Migraines

 You spend about a third of your life sleeping, so it’s easy to understand how the quality of your mattress affects your health.
 What you may not realize, however, is that the materials from which your mattress is made are just as important to consider as the construction and firmness of the mattress itself.

-Memory foam is one of the most popular materials for modern mattresses – these mattresses receive high customer ratings for comfort and durability.
+Memory foam and gel foam are two of the most popular materials for modern mattresses – these mattresses receive high customer ratings for comfort and durability.
 This material conforms to the body, relieving pressure without compromising support.
 The trouble is, the materials from which memory foam is made can be quite dangerous, depending on the quality.

 The primary material used to make memory foam is polyurethane.
 Most memory foams contain other chemicals as well that increase the viscosity and density.
 Prolonged exposure to some of these chemicals has been linked to symptoms including headaches and respiratory issues.